This program is not available for credit.

-This course is Part 1 of 2 (3 hrs each) in this E&O module - As of January 1, 2020 3 hours of content must be taken to qualify for the 10% E&O premium discount!
+This course is Part 2 of 2 (3 hrs each) in this E&O module - As of January 1, 2020 3 hours of content must be taken in order to qualify for the 10% E&O premium discount!

 Part 1 helps to define what cyber liability is and isn't.
 Part 2 will discuss coverage, insuring agreements and exclusions.
 We hope you'll join us for both sessions.